lsteele2000/GetCleanData-CourseProject/README.md

-# GetCleanData-CourseProject
+# Get and Clean Data Course Project

 ## Intro
+This readme (and the whole repository) is for those random folks which were choosen to peer review and should be read as such ...

 This repository is for the class project of the May 2015 section of the Getting and Cleaning coursera couse.
 The two files of most interest would be the run\_analysis.R script along with a copy of it's output in a file non-creatively named tidyTable.txt.

-This files should be identical to the file submitted to the coursera project page which can be directly loaded into R via;
+The TidyTbl.txt file should be identical to the file submitted to the coursera project page which can be directly loaded into R via;

 ```
 address<-"http://s3.amazonaws.com/coursera-uploads/user-7e5a904cf39689231a956e28/973501/asst-3/720bfe90ff7611e4a99a8f160649743a.txt"
 data<-read.table(url(address), header=T, check.names=F)
 View(data)
 ```

-## Full disclosure
-In all honesty, this readme (and the whole repository) is for those random peers which were assigned to review the fruits of my labor and should be read as such.

 ## Why did you (meaning I)  ...
 Q. only select columns from the original table that had mean() or std() in the label when other fields looked like means ?